rphardy/rphardy.github.io/_posts/2025-11-04-complex-feature-selection-in-HAR.md

 ```

 There we have it.
 A new dataframe containing the features that are most correlated with classe, that were the least correlated with eachother.
-Credit for this approach goes to: Mark A Hall, who's thesis on CFS can be found at: https://ml.cms.waikato.ac.nz/publications/1999/99MH-Thesis.pdf
+Credit for this approach goes to: Mark A Hall, whose thesis on CFS can be found at: https://ml.cms.waikato.ac.nz/publications/1999/99MH-Thesis.pdf

 # Model Build  <a name="model-title"></a>